Reviewing StoneX Group (SNEX) & Its Rivals

 |2.41

-StoneX Group presently has a consensus price target of $70.00, suggesting a potential upside of 20.38%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 1.29%.
-Given StoneX Group’s stronger consensus rating and higher probable upside, equities analysts plainly believe StoneX Group is more favorable than its rivals.
+StoneX Group presently has a consensus price target of $70.00, suggesting a potential upside of 20.86%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.48%.
+Given StoneX Group’s stronger consensus rating and higher probable upside, analysts clearly believe StoneX Group is more favorable than its rivals.

-70.4% of StoneX Group shares are owned by institutional investors.
-Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
-17.7% of StoneX Group shares are owned by insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+70.4% of StoneX Group shares are held by institutional investors.
+Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
+17.7% of StoneX Group shares are held by company insiders.
+Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 StoneX Group has a beta of 1.24, meaning that its share price is 24% more volatile than the S&P 500.
 Comparatively, StoneX Group’s rivals have a beta of 0.46, meaning that their average share price is 54% less volatile than the S&P 500.

-This table compares StoneX Group and its rivals revenue, earnings per share and valuation.
+This table compares StoneX Group and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue